Here are the facts about the great composer – Beethoven (1770 – 1827). Real also the complete Beethoven Biography and the best of Beethoven works.

 - Beethoven didn’t call his Sonata Opus 27, No. 2 the ‘Moonlight’ He called it No. 14.
 The name was penned by the German poet Ludwig Rellstab, some years after Beethoven had died.
 Apparently, the poet thought the music sounded like moonlight reflecting on Lake Lucerne.
 The name stuck.

 - Beethoven’s Third Symphony, known as the Eroica, was initially dedicated to Napoleon Bonaparte, whose ideas were mightily respected by Beethoven.
-However, when Napoleon declared himself Emperor, Beethoven went into one of his rages, ripped off the front page of the score and scribbled out Napoleon’s name from the work.
+However, when Napoleon declared himself Emperor, Beethoven went into one of his rages, ripped off the front page of the score, and scribbled out Napoleon’s name from the work.

 - Beethoven only wrote one opera, Fidelio.
 On the basis that took him over ten years of revisions, it’s not surprising that he didn’t write another.
 The original version is still occasionally performed and is known as Leonora.

-- After realising that his deafness was permanent and irreversible, Beethoven wrote a letter in 1802 to his two younger brothers – it is now known as the Heiligenstadt Testament – in which he faced up to his disability (surely the greatest a musician/composer can suffer) and announced his determination to overcome it.
+- After realizing that his deafness was permanent and irreversible, Beethoven wrote a letter in 1802 to his two younger brothers – it is now known as the Heiligenstadt Testament – in which he faced up to his disability (surely the greatest a musician/composer can suffer) and announced his determination to overcome it.
 The letter was never sent and was found in his papers after his death in 1827.

 - After becoming deaf he communicated with his friends with ‘conversation books’ where they would write down what they wanted to ask him.